CrispyBun/Compost/README.md

 ```

 ## The Bin
-When instanced, components are always part of a *bin*, an object that holds components which define its behavior.
+When instanced, components are always part of a *bin*, an object that holds components which together define behavior.
 A component cannot exist without a bin.

+Components in a bin are in no order, and they even may be added or removed at will at runtime to transform a bin's behavior.

 ```lua
 -- main.lua